 Biosurfactants

-surfactants.
+A surfactant is a chemical compound that can surround and isolate neighboring molecules from one another: soaps and detergents are common household surfactants.
 Many bacteria make natural surfactants (aka biosurfactants) that can help fight invaders.
-These biosurfactants prevent pathogenic bacteria from attaching to the inner walls of the vagina
+These biosurfactants prevent pathogenic bacteria from attaching to the inner walls of the vagina.

 Biosurfactants also prevent these bad bacteria from forming biofilms.
 Without their protective biofilms, pathogenic bacteria are more susceptible to antibiotic medications.
-L. gasseri releases biosurfactants that can prevent the following pathogens from building biofilms inside the vagina:
+Lactobacillus gasseri releases biosurfactants that can prevent the following pathogens from building biofilms inside the vagina:

-• Neisseria gonorrhoeae (associated with the sexually transmitted infection [STI] gonorrhea)
+- Neisseria gonorrhoeae: associated with the sexually transmitted infection (STI) gonorrhea.

 How L. gasseri plays defense for your vaginal environment